suffolklibraries/lgc/content/collections/events/afternoon-tea-walk.md

         type: hard_break
       -
         type: text
-        text: '12+ event'
-      -
-        type: hard_break
-      -
-        type: text
-        text: 'This walk will be delivered by the Ipswich Tourist Guide Association.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Up to 5 complementary tickets per walk are available at the discretion of ITGA.'
+        text: 'This walk will be delivered by the Ipswich Tourist Guide Association.
+Up to 5 complementary tickets per walk are available at the discretion of ITGA.'
   -
     type: heading
     attrs: